 Campus websites must be accessible.

-More information is available in the UW–Madison Digital Accessibility Policy and on the Accessibility @ UW–Madison website.
+More information is available in the UW–Madison Digital Accessibility Policy and the UW accessibility website.

 Headings/Page Structure